 Let me be clear.
 It is right to aim for the best.
 We must give our best.
 This is true for motivational speaking.
 This is true for any profession.

-If you are still playing the “best motivational speaker in the Philippines” game, then you are playing same-same.
+If you are still playing the “best motivational speaker in the Philippines” card, then you are playing same-same.
 You are blind-siding yourself.

 Pay attention to your clients.
 Understand their problems.
 Think different.
 Find solutions to problems that others have not considered before.
 You may not get the title, but people will know that you are different.
 People will know that you are pushing them to play bigger.